Use MySQL Database on Azure to configure WordPress

 Access and deploy the web app

-To access the web app that you created earlier, go to the WordPress configuration page and select the required language.
-The content appears as in the following image:
+To access the web app you created earlier, go to the WordPress configuration page and select the required language.
+The content in the following image then appears:

-Enter the configuration details for the database that you created in Step 2 into the interface, as shown in the following image:
+Enter the configuration details for the database created in Step 2 into the interface shown in the following image:

 If you see what appears in the following image, WordPress is now connected to MySQL: